secworks/prince/README.md

 ## Implementation
-The implementation focus is on size and will have iterative rounds.
+The implementation is currently a single cyle designs with all rounds as functions in the datapath.
+This will replicate the logic needed and will create a low latency implementation.
+Right now the max clock frequency is not known.
+Or the total size of the design.